Bahrain: Foreign relations

 Bahrain has established bilateral relations with 190 countries worldwide.
 As of 2012, Bahrain maintains a network of 25 embassies, three consulates and four permanent missions to the Arab League, United Nations and European Union respectively.
 Bahrain also hosts 36 embassies.
-The United States designated Bahrain a major non-NATO ally in 2001.
+America designated Bahrain a major non-NATO ally in 2001.
 Bahrain plays a modest, moderating role in regional politics and adheres to the views of the Arab League on Middle East peace and Palestinian rights by supporting the two state solution.
 Bahrain is also one of the founding members of the Gulf Cooperation Council.
 Relations with Iran tend to be tense as a result of a failed coup in 1981 which Bahrain blames Iran for and occasional claims of Iranian sovereignty over Bahrain by ultra-conservative elements in the Iranian public.
-Bahrain and Israel established bilateral relations in 2020 under the Bahrain–Israel normalization agreement.
+In 2016, following the storming of the Saudi embassy in Tehran, both Saudi Arabia and Bahrain cut diplomatic relations with Iran.
+Bahrain and Israel established bilateral relations in 2020 under the Bahrain–Israel normalisation agreement.

+Bahrain is the 81st most peaceful country in the world, according to the 2024 Global Peace Index.

 Human rights

-The period between 1975 and 1999 known as the "State Security Law Era", saw wide range of human rights violations including arbitrary arrests, detention without trial, torture and forced exile.
-After the Emir Hamad Al Khalifa (now king) succeeded his father Isa Al Khalifa in 1999, he introduced wide reforms and human rights improved significantly.
+The period between 1975 and 1999, known as the "State Security Law Era", saw wide range of human rights violations including arbitrary arrests, detention without trial, torture and forced exile.
+After Emir (now King) Hamad Al Khalifa succeeded his father Isa Al Khalifa in 1999, he introduced wide reforms and human rights improved significantly.
 These moves were described by Amnesty International as representing a "historic period of human rights".

-Consensual homosexual relations between adults over the age of 21 male and female are legal in Bahrain and the only Muslim Gulf country where it's legal since 1976; twelve years before Israel.
+Consensual male and female homosexual relations between adults over the age of 21 are legal in Bahrain, which is the only Muslim Gulf country where it has been legal since 1976.